How to Bypass LinkedIn InMail Limits and Scale Your Outreach

 Step 2: Build a Simple Multi-Channel Sequence

-Here's a sample outreach sequence that combines LinkedIn and email:
+Here's a sample outreach sequence that combines LinkedIn and email for maximum effectiveness:

 This approach creates multiple touchpoints across different channels, significantly increasing your chances of getting a response without relying solely on InMail.